Amalia of Solms-Braunfels: Wife to the Stadtholder

 When Frederick Henry became stadtholder after the death of his half-brother Prince Maurice, his influence grew substantially, as did Amalia's.
 Together Frederick Henry and Amalia succeeded in expanding court life in The Hague.
 They had several palaces built, including Huis ten Bosch.
 Amalia was a great collector of art and amassed many jewels, which were inherited by her four surviving daughters.
 She was described as intelligent, arrogant and ambitious, not beautiful but with a fresh and appealing appearance.

-Amalia was the prime mover of several royal marriages, including that of her son William III to Mary, Princess Royal of England and Scotland (daughter of King Charles I of England) and of their daughters with several German princes.
+Amalia was the prime mover of several royal marriages, including that of her son William III to Mary, Princess Royal and Princess of Orange (daughter of King Charles I of England) and of their daughters with several German princes.

 The relationship between Amalia and Frederik Hendrik was described as happy, and Amalia is acknowledged to have acted as his political adviser.
 From 1640 until his death in 1647, Frederik Hendrik's health (he suffered from gout and probably also from a form of Alzheimer's) made it increasingly difficult for him to participate in politics, and during these seven years, Amalia therefore effectively functioned as regent and stadtholder, maintaining diplomatic contacts and making political decisions on his behalf.
 Her de facto political position was acknowledged and diplomats, aware of this, tried to influence her decisions by costly presents.
 It was reportedly Amalia who was behind Frederik Hendrik's participation in the negotiations which was eventually to result in the Peace of Münster of 1648.
 As a recognition, King Philip IV of Spain granted her the seigniory and castle of Turnhout in 1649.

 In 1647, her spouse died and was succeeded as stadtholder and Prince of Orange by their son William II, Prince of Orange.